Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Preliminaries

 In~\cite{hybridbook}, \textit{nominally well-posed} hybrid systems are defined to have a graphical convergence property that can be interpreted as outer semicontinuous dependence of solutions on initial conditions: for a nominally well-posed system~$\HS$, the graphical limit~$x$ of a locally eventually bounded graphically convergent sequence~$\{x_i\}_{i=0}^{\infty}$ of solutions is itself a solution, with~$x(0,0)=\lim_{i\to\infty}x_i(0,0)$.
 For this reason, given a set~$S$, in this article, hybrid systems possessing the property outlined in~\cite[Definition~6.2]{hybridbook} for sequences of solutions whose initial conditions converge to a point in~$S$ are said to be nominally \textit{outer} well-posed on~$S$.
-Hybrid systems possessing a similar property in the presence of vanishing state perturbations (c.f.~\cite[Definition~6.29]{hybridbook}) are said to be \textit{outer well-posed} on~$S$.\footnote{For the various notions of well-posedness in the paper, for simplicity, we omit the qualifier ``on $S$'' when~$S=\reals^n$.
-Also, we say ``at $x_0$'' instead of ``on $S$'' if $S=\{x_0\}$ for some~$x_0$.} The change in terminology is to accommodate the counterpart of these definitions guaranteeing inner semicontinuous dependence of solutions on initial conditions (and perturbations).
+The definition is recalled in Appendix~\ref{sec:defs} for completeness.
+Hybrid systems possessing a similar property in the presence of vanishing state perturbations (c.f.~\cite[Definition~6.29]{hybridbook}) are said to be \textit{outer well-posed} on~$S$;\footnote{For the various notions of well-posedness in the paper, for simplicity, we omit the qualifier ``on $S$'' when~$S=\reals^n$.
+Also, we say ``at $x_0$'' instead of ``on $S$'' if $S=\{x_0\}$ for some~$x_0$.
+Note this and the various notions throughout the paper apply to continuous-time systems when the jump set is empty and to discrete-time systems when the flow set is empty.} see Definition~\ref{def:owp} in Appendix~\ref{sec:defs}, which relies on Definition~\ref{def:rho} below.
+The change in terminology is to accommodate the counterpart of these definitions guaranteeing inner semicontinuous dependence of solutions on initial conditions (and perturbations).

 By definition, every outer well-posed hybrid system is nominally outer well-posed.
-Outer well-posedness, being a property motivated by robustness, admits a fairly general class of perturbations called~$\rho$-perturbations; see Appendix~\ref{sec:extras}.
-Outer well-posedness (and hence, nominal outer well-posedness) of a hybrid system can be verified by checking that the data of the system satisfies the \textit{hybrid basic conditions}; \cite[Assumption~6.5 and Theorem~6.8]{hybridbook}.
+Outer well-posedness, being a property motivated by robustness, admits a fairly general class of perturbations called~$\rho$-perturbations~(\cite[Definition 6.27]{hybridbook}), recalled below.